 Leadership and Strategy looks at the purpose of leadership (creating strategy, vision, purpose and principles to sustain long-term future organisational success) and traits and styles of leadership.

-The following modules will be studied as paid work-based learning, allowing you to directly apply the knowledge you have gained on the course to the workplace.
+The following modules will be studied as work-based learning, allowing you to directly apply the knowledge you have gained on the course to the workplace.

 Students on the Strategic Customer Managment degree will be assessed through a combination of methods including individual assignments, group projects and presentations, examinations and a work based learning portfolio.